mongodb-ps/ce-docker-mongodb-enterprise/README.md

-# dockerized-mongodb
+# MongoDB & Ops Manager Docker Image

 ## Summary
+**The images are for testing purpose only**

-Dockerized MongoDB and Ops Manager.
+This is the script to build MongoDB and Ops Manager docker image.
 The Ops Manager is built using:

 - Ops Manager: `6.0.10`